bmoxb/gemgame/ARCHITECTURE.md

 # Architecture

+This document provides a description of the design of the GemGame software from a technical standpoint.
+For a description of the high-level gameplay and intended user experience, please see the `GAMEPLAY.md` document.

 ## Overview

-* As described in the README document, Gem Game is an online multiplayer browser game where players may together explore a procedurally-generated game world in search of precious gems and artefacts.
+* As described in the `README.md` document, GemGame is an online multiplayer browser game where players may together explore a procedurally-generated game world in search of precious gems and artefacts.
 * Gameplay takes place in the context of a tile-based game map that spans infinitely in all directions (made possible by splitting the map into 16x16 chunks of tiles which are loaded, unloaded, and procedurally-generated as necessary).

 ## Infrastructure/Hosting